Are you an introvert?

 Mentally prepare yourself for nonstop ‘people-ing’.

 Accept that it’s going to happen, and you’ll likely need to hibernate for a few days once you’re done with the event, but the mental prep can help keep your energy up.

-Pack pain reliever, snacks, and water for your event.
+Pack pain relievers, snacks, and water for your event.